 “Even so, it’s very intricate [work] and strains the eye, so one can only work for three to four hours a day,” says Simmavani P., 54, Vasamalli’s sister-in-law.
 There are no traced designs, and the warp and weft of the fabric are used as a grid to embroider.
 Some stitches are tightly held, others have loops of thread hanging as part of the design.
 There is no reverse in a Toda embroidered piece, so neat is the work on both sides – a matter of great pride among the artisans.

 “A six-metre saree takes at least six weeks to embroider and will sell for at least Rs.
 7,000 rupees.
 It is not economically possible to sell a genuine piece for Rs.
 2,500-3,000,” explains Sheela.

 Not only are the descriptions by the big brands misleading, they could also be an infringement.
 Toda embroidery received a GI (geographical indication) certificate in 2013.
 A GI is given by the government to protect the traditional knowledge of a community or producers of particular foods, trades and craft.
-It’s like an intellectual property right, or a patent.
+It’s like an intellectual property right.
 The GI status for Toda embroidery means anything created outside the Nilgiris district is an infringement, as is any method of production not done by hand.
 The Toda embroidery GI is jointly owned by Pompuhar (the Tamil Nadu Handicrafts Development Corporation), Keystone Foundation (an NGO working in the Nilgiris) and the Toda Nalavaazhvu Sangam (a body of some Toda artisans and a non-Toda dentist based in Coonoor).

 Despite the GI, says Vasamalli, “big companies outside the Nilgiris are copying our embroidery using machines or as a print and calling it ‘Toda embroidery’.
 How can they do this?”